UnionInternationalCheminsdeFer/OSDM/getting-started.md

 This short introduction should help you getting started and assure you that OSDM is simple to use.
 While it's simple to use it's powerful to handle all kind of night trains, thru fares, passes and complex exchange processes on yielded products.

-To fully understand OSDM we recommend you to have a look at the [specification](../spec/), especially the [model](../spec/models) and the [processes](../spec/processes) pages.
-A good start is also to study the [API](https://app.swaggerhub.com/apis-docs/schlpbch/uic-90918_10_osdm/1.3.0-rc1) itself.
+To fully understand OSDM we recommend you to have a look at the [specification](../spec/), especially the [model](../spec/models) and the [processes](../spec/processes) pages, especially state model of a `booking` and a `fulfillment`.

+Another good start is to study the [API](https://app.swaggerhub.com/apis-docs/schlpbch/uic-90918_10_osdm/1.3.0-rc1) itself.
 Or you can ask the OSDM technical group for an introduction.

 ## FAQ

-### Why is there no pre-booking step?
+### Why is there no pre-booking resource?

 In some countries, super saver fares are loaded as promotions into the system at a given date, which can lead to millions of request for offers within a short period as everybody tries to get the cheapest tickets.
-Storing hundreds of millions of offers server side becomes a challenge.
+Storing hundreds of millions of offers or pre-bookings server side becomes a challenge.

-To deal with such scenarios, the protocol is stateless by the design.
+To deal with such scenarios, the protocol is stateless between offer and booking.
 Stateless in the sense that the state is held on the client and not on the server side.
 How can this be achieved?
 The trick is to encode all necessary information about an offer into the offerId and thus implicitly stored on the server side.

-Thus once an offerId is chosen, the offer is generated on the fly on the server side and then booked.
-Before booking the offer is validated for consistency.
+Thus once an offerId is chosen, the offer is generated on the fly on the server side, checked for consistency and then a booking in the state `PREBOOKED`is created.

 If your system thus not support this magic, you probably don't need it and can of course work cache the offers on the server side for a given time and return this information as part of the offer information.
 ### Why are you using POST when there should be a GET?

 It would be in the spirit of REST to search for `GET /bookings?firstName=John&lastName=Doe` to return all bookings of John Doe.
 As such a call would be logged by any involved system, this collection of data violates GDPR regulations.
 We have reviewed all our services and decided to us POST in such cases and thus support privacy by design.